 Gregg Lindberg, 2006.
-Teaching Partner.
+Adjunct Instructor.
 B.A. in Business, Bethel University, 2004.
 M.A. in Organizational Leadership, Bethel University, 2006.
 M.A. in Public Adminstration, Hamline University, 2013.

 Mary Lindell, 2015.
-Program Director and Associate Professor.
+Program Director and Professor of Education.
 M.A. in Education and Human Development, George Washington University, 1992.
 Ph.D. in Educational Psychology, University of Minnesota, 2013.